Nursing Story Slam

 Doors open at 6 p.m., Presentation begins at 7 p.m.

-2024 Nursing Story Slam Presenters
+Meet the 2024 Nursing Story Slam Presenters

 Nicole is a public health RN who enjoys direct client and community nursing care.
-Her various community health roles have included working as an Assistant Head Nurse (AHN) with the Alberta provincial Communicable Disease Control team, and at a COVID immunization clinic.
+Her various community health roles have included working as an Assistant Head Nurse (AHN) with the Alberta provincial Communicable Disease Control team and at a COVID immunization clinic.
 She has also worked as a staff public health RN with Alberta’s school health nursing programs, well child health clinics, refugee health services, and notifiable disease and outbreak control.
 Her love of public health developed out of an interest in immunizations and the prevention of vaccine preventable disease.

-Jennifer Dorman is a PhD graduand from and current sessional instructor with the Faculty of Nursing at the University of Calgary.
+Jennifer Dorman is a PhD graduand and current sessional instructor with the Faculty of Nursing at the University of Calgary.
 She has been a hospice palliative care nurse for more than 15 years, working with both adult and paediatric populations.
 Had she not gone into nursing, Jennifer could see herself as either a thanatologist (someone who studies death and dying) or a storm chaser.
 Outside of nursing, Jennifer is an ardent Calgary Flames and Calgary Stampeders fan, enjoys getting out in nature, and dreams of publishing a fiction novel and/or winning the lottery.

 As the Director of Mental Health, Addictions, and Outreach at The Alex, Jennifer brings more than 20 years of leadership, mental health, and addiction experience.
 Jennifer remains dedicated to frontline work, supporting AHS addiction and mental health programs on weekends.
 Sharing insights at conferences, she presents on topics such as addiction medicine, peer support, and health equity.
 Pursuing her Doctor of Nursing degree, Jennifer seeks to deepen her understanding and impact in the field.
 Her education includes studies at the Illinois Institute of Technology, Mount Royal University, and the University of Calgary.
 Jennifer enjoys ultra-marathon running and is a voracious reader.